sparrowappsco/bitbuddy/README.md

 ## Support
 > [!NOTE]
-**The soon-to-be released _Version 1.1.5_ update may cause your previously saved devices to be erased.
+**_Version 1.1.5_ update may cause your previously saved devices to be erased.
 This is due to our new widgets that will also be available with _Version 1.1.5_.
 We apologize for the inconvenience.**

 If you experience any issues concerning application functionality, try these troubleshooting tips.